 In this elegiac collection fittingly titled Everyone I’ve Danced With Is Dead, Mamie Morgan’s poems are exquisitely stitched as they offer up lamentation for and salutation to the dead.
 These are dedicatory jeremiads against loss that flame with anger, anguish, feminism, and, yes, even humor.
 And though they are underscored in a bladed nostalgia, they are never sentimental; instead, they are “finding new ways to feel” while “flinging every street-facing window open.”
 Swirling in the poetic spaces of this book are caribou, witches, and chickens as well as cameos by Amy Poehler, Mary Oliver, and Iphigenia; but, most importantly, ascending from the book’s foundation is Morgan’s incantation for the living and the dead—the clear and sustaining phrase, “I want you alive.”

-In 1928, Thomas Mann won the Pulitzer Prize for Buddenbrooks.
-While he balked at working with a female translator, his standing in the Western cannon might, in fact, be credited to the translation work of Helen Lowe-Porter.
+In 1929, Thomas Mann won the Nobel Prize in Literature.
+While he balked at working with a female translator, his standing in the Western canon might, in fact, be credited to the translation work of Helen Lowe-Porter.
 In the Shadow of the Mountain tells the true story of Lowe-Porter.
 Closely based on historical source material, the novel follows a young Helen struggling against gender roles in the early-mid 20th century to realize the life she desires as a writer and translator.
-Married to the charming classicist Elias Lowe, Helen becomes something of an "everywoman," whose dreams crumble in an era not supportive of a woman's independence.
-Helen is forced to watch her husband's career soar, his affairs, and the ever disdaining Mann as he wins the Nobel Prize without appreciating her translation efforts that ensured his success.
-The novel takes its readers on the journey of one woman as she learns to step out from under the long shadow of the dominating men in her life to become a person of letters in her own right.
+Married to the charming classicist Elias Lowe, Helen is forced to watch her husband's career soar, his affairs, and the ever-disdaining Mann as he wins the Nobel Prize without appreciating her translation efforts that ensured his success.
+The novel takes its readers on the journey of one woman who strives to step out from under the long shadow of the dominating men in her life to become a person of letters in her own right.

 In eleven fearless, wide-ranging stories, The Sexual Lives of Suburbanites offers us a sometimes absurdist, sometimes satirical but always fresh glimpse into the things that trouble us most.
 From materialism to regrets and everything in-between, Stenson dissects suburban milieu.
 Whether narrated by e-trading infants or drug addicts, the characters' worlds unfold with energy and surprise.
 Variously whimsical, obsessive, charming, and dark, the stories also break your heart.